Monday.com Honest Review 2026: Is It Worth the Hype (and the Price)?

 | CRM Built-in? | Yes | No | Basic |

 Monday.com vs Asana — Asana's free plan is dramatically more generous (15 seats vs. Monday's 2), and that matters a lot for early-stage teams.
-But Monday's visual boards and multi-view flexibility edge it out for teams that think visually.
+But Monday's visual boards and multi-view flexibility edge it out for teams that are deeply visual in how they work.
 Try Asana

-Monday.com vs ClickUp — ClickUp packs in more raw features and has a better free plan.
+Monday.com vs ClickUp — ClickUp crams in more raw features and has a better free plan.
 The trade-off?
-ClickUp's interface can feel overwhelming, especially for less technical team members.
+ClickUp's interface can feel genuinely overwhelming, especially for less technical team members.
 Monday.com is cleaner and easier to get a new employee up and running quickly.

 Final Verdict